Ahmadu Ali: Career

-Prior to graduation from medical school, on March 14 1963, Ali was commissioned as a Second Lieutenant of the Nigerian Army Medical Corps.
+Prior to graduation from medical school, on 14 March 1963, Ali was commissioned as a Second Lieutenant of the Nigerian Army Medical Corps.
 He was then posted to the First Battalion in Ibadan where he was in charge of the medical reception station whilst running the clinic and receiving military training.
 Subsequently, he was sent to Glasgow, Scotland for his postgraduate studies.

 He was the founding director of the NYSC and had to go on lecture tours of the Nigerian universities to quell agitations against the program.

 Ali was appointed the Minister of Education by three consecutive Heads of State; Yakubu Gowon, Murtala Mohammed and Olusegun Obasanjo.
 During his tenure, he established Federal Government Colleges in Ido Ani, Ondo State and Ugwualawo, Benue State.
 He also established the National Universities Commission and supervised the first National Policy on Education.
 During the Olusegun Obasanjo-led military government, his tenure was however marred by the "Ali Must Go" student protests despite not being responsible for the hike in students' fees.
 The protest chant was used by the students to call for his resignation.

 On returning from the Army in 1979 he set up Medicare Clinics Limited, Kaduna which he combined with his appointment as a consultant physician at the 44 Armed Forces Reference Hospital, Kaduna.

-He was elected to the Nigerian Senate in 1979, 1982 and 1991 and was a proponent of the creation of Kogi State which was eventually created on the 27th of August, 1991 during the regime of General Babangida.
+He was elected to the Nigerian Senate in 1979, 1982 and 1991 and was a proponent of the creation of Kogi State which was eventually created on 27 August 1991 during the regime of General Babangida.